Ethosuximide (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, or a history of depression.
+- Tell your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lupus, or a history of depression.

-- This medicine can increase thoughts of suicide.
+- This medicine can increase depression or thoughts of suicide.
 Tell your doctor right away if you start to feel more depressed and have thoughts about hurting yourself.
-Report any unusual thoughts or behaviors that trouble you, especially if they are new or get worse quickly.
-Let the doctor know if you or anyone in your family has bipolar disorder (manic-depressive) or has tried to commit suicide.

 Possible Side Effects While Using This Medicine